dhruvsaxena1998/rql/memory-bank/Project.md

-# RQL: Rule Query Language
+# REL: Rule Query Language
 ## Product Requirements Document (PRD)

 ## 1. Introduction

 ### 1.1 Document Purpose
-This Product Requirements Document (PRD) defines the requirements for Rule Query Language (RQL), a domain-specific language for defining conditional logic that translates to JSONLogic.
+This Product Requirements Document (PRD) defines the requirements for Rule Query Language (REL), a domain-specific language for defining conditional logic that translates to JSONLogic.
 This document will serve as the primary reference for the development team and stakeholders.

 ### 1.2 Product Overview
-RQL is a human-readable language that allows users to define conditional logic in a natural syntax, which is then translated into JSONLogic-compatible JSON.
+REL is a human-readable language that allows users to define conditional logic in a natural syntax, which is then translated into JSONLogic-compatible JSON.
 This product includes both a language definition, a parser library in Go, a command-line interface, and an HTTP API for integration with other systems.

 ### 1.3 Scope
-This document covers the requirements for the minimum viable product (MVP) of RQL, with references to future phases for context.
+This document covers the requirements for the minimum viable product (MVP) of REL, with references to future phases for context.
 The MVP focuses on core language features, parsing, translation to JSONLogic, and essential developer tools.

 ## 2. Vision and Goals